-When you receive your evaluation letter, sign in to UnitedHealthPremium.UHC.com to view Version 11 evalution details for physician or group in the Premium program.
+When you receive your evaluation letter, sign in to UnitedHealthPremium.UHC.com to view Version 12 designation details for physician or group in the Premium program.
 You can download the Premium program Version 12 methodology now to review.

 The UnitedHealth Premium program provides physician designations based on quality and cost-efficiency criteria to help members make more informed choices about their medical care.

 Physicians may also use these designations when referring patients to other physicians.
 In markets where tiered benefit plans are available, employers may choose to offer their employees a tiered benefit plan with a lower member cost share for using Premium Care Physicians.

 The UnitedHealth Premium reconsideration process allows physicians to request a correction or change to certain quality and/or cost-efficiency information included in their Premium evaluation.

 The Premium program consists of both quality and cost-efficiency evaluations.
 Quality is the primary program measurement and is assessed using national standardized measures.
-Cost efficiency is assessed using two measurements: patient total cost and patient episode cost.
+Cost efficiency is evaluated using two measurements: patient total cost and patient episode cost.
 The physician’s Premium specialty determines which measurement is applied.

 The program evaluates physicians annually using updated quality and cost-efficiency methodologies and data.
 Physicians receive their designations based on a comparison of current version and previous version evaluation results.

-In accordance with the principles of the Consumer-Purchaser Disclosure Project’s Patient Charter, the Premium program first uses clinical quality measures from the National Quality Forum (NQF) - Endorsed measures when available for the specialties being evaluated.
-The Quality Conditions, Procedures and Measures by Specialty lists the eligible programs for each Premium specialty.
+The Premium program first uses clinical quality measures from the National Quality Forum (NQF) - Endorsed measures when available for the specialties being evaluated.
+The Version 12 Conditions, Measures and Procedures by Premium Specialty page lists the eligible programs for each Premium specialty.